-Intensive course in which the student will meet the water element and its qualities and will be introduced to the Flothetta concept.
+Intensive course in which the student will meet the water element and its qualities and will be introduced to the "Flothetta" float support gear and free independent floating concept.

 The student will obtain basic knowledge about floating and its many benefits for physical, emotional and mental well being of a receiver.

-The student will acquire basic aquatic technique of stances and steps, head and body support, first movements in the water and float equipment and accessories.
+The student will acquire basic aquatic technique of stances and steps, head and body support, first movements in the water and basic float.

 In this course there will be a special emphasis on safety and trust over fear and using touch as a part of the deeply healing therapy process.
 Examining methods to different types of quality of touch and body work approaches, Taking a short tour about human physiology and anatomy.

 ~ No early aquatic experience or background needed